-Norfolk Noodle Company
+Norfolk Noodle Factory

 Born in Canton, China in 1911, Park F. Wong immigrated to the United States when he was sixteen to join his family, already settled in Norfolk, Virginia.
 His father, Fook Hong Wong, owned Wong Hong Laundry, and Park helped with the family business while going to school.

 Park attended the Massachusetts Institute of Technology, but money ran out after a year.
 After receiving an envelope from China with a photograph of Soon G. Eng and a string measuring her height, he fell in love and returned to Canton in 1934 to marry her.
 The couple had three sons, Arthur, Edward, and David.

 Park returned to Norfolk, but strict immigration laws prevented him from bringing his wife and children.
 Ten years passed before the family reunited.
 Jenny Wong, their first and only daughter, was born after the family settled in Virginia.

 Here in her interview, Jenny recollects the family business, and how her father got into noodles by way of real estate, as he bought and sold buildings for a living.